JadePlanECE/rabbit_hole/README.md

 - Turn on the extension and you are good to go!

 ## Instructions
 Nothing to do, just chill.
+Check for the art later.

 ## Purpose
 The aim is to track the history of what you do on the Internet.
 It is also an artistic goal: create the most beautiful companion, using the colors of the websites you're going to.

+## Icon
+From Favicon.